 To proclaim the Gospel to children in ways that empower them to receive and respond to God’s love.

-To follow the recommendations of the Safeguarding God’s Children Program provided by Praesidium Religious Services.
+To follow the recommendations of the Safe Church Training Program provided by Praesidium Religious Services.

 The following procedures more clearly define behaviors and practices that allow the church to more fully demonstrate its love and compassion for children in sincere and genuine relationships.
 These procedures are adopted to help St. Anne’s create safe environments for children and for those who minister to them.